hiradtaba/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 My name is Hirad Tabatabaei.
-I'm currently an undergraduate student in Electrical Engineering at University of Massachusetts Amherst.
+I'm currently an electronics designer at Prodrive Technologies.
+Before that, I was an undergraduate student in Electrical Engineering at University of Massachusetts Amherst.
 I am interested in pursuing reserach opportunities.
 My main fields of interest include Signal Processing, Machine Learning, Robotics and Computer Vision.
 I am also knowledgable in the field of Circuits and Electronics.
 I also enjoy computer programming and I have a strong background in it.